-Administrative Settlement eLearning Course For additional guidance, see Section 6-12 of the WSDOT Right of Way Manual.
-Local agency staff responsible for writing and approving Administrative Settlements should take the web-based training on how to write an effective administrative settlement.
-The course can be accessed by clicking from our Local Programs ROW Services Webpage using the following link: www.wsdot.wa.gov/LocalPrograms/ ROWServices/Training.htm
+Administrative Settlement eLearning Course For additional guidance, refer to the WSDOT Right of Way Manual.
+Local agency staff responsible for writing and approving Administrative Settlements shall take the webbased training on how to write an effective administrative settlement.
+The course can be accessed by clicking from our Local Programs ROW Services Webpage using the following link: www.wsdot.wa.gov/LocalPrograms/ROWServices/Training.htm